 This shows you how close they get during their performance.
 My camera does not have a great zoom, so this shows just how close they get to the viewing area!

-Here is the detailed schedule so far for 2014:
+Here is the schedule so far for this year's Fleet Week.

 I also recommend checking out the special deals on TripAdvisor.com.
 They offer discounts on dozens of hotels throughout San Francisco.
 You can get a special price on your room, receive free parking, and more.
 Click here to check out their current offers, so you can save on your room today!